shabin5785/react-notes/Notes_3.md

  - Hooks are a new addition in React 16.8.
 They let you use state and other React features without writing a class.
 Hooks allow you to reuse stateful logic without changing your component hierarchy.
 This makes it easy to share Hooks among many components or with the community

+- In many cases it’s not possible to break these components into smaller ones because the stateful logic is all over the place.
+It’s also difficult to test them.
+This is one of the reasons many people prefer to combine React with a separate state management library.
+However, that often introduces too much abstraction, requires you to jump between different files, and makes reusing components more difficult.

+To solve this, Hooks let you split one component into smaller functions based on what pieces are related (such as setting up a subscription or fetching data), rather than forcing a split based on lifecycle methods.
+You may also opt into managing the component’s local state with a reducer to make it more predictable.